 unauthorized materials and clothing, as well as availability of secure storage for such items; and

-authorized talking during testing.
+unauthorized talking during testing.

 Processes for assuring the following:

 Only official sample questions are used when preparing individuals for a test; old versions of tests must not be used as practice material unless approved by the test publisher.
 It is also important that actual test questions are not used in classroom instruction.